At minimum, three months is required for the examination and grading of a doctoral dissertation, and often more time is needed.

 - Coffee service after the public examination and the post-doctoral party, karonkka, are arranged and financed by the doctoral candidate.

 - After the public examination, the opponent(s) writes a statement with a proposal for grading.
 The Custos writes a statement about the proceedings of the public examination.
+The statements must be submitted to the faculty within two weeks of the public examination.

 - Amanuensis delivers the statements to the doctoral candidate.